fluttercommunity/plus_plugins/packages/battery_plus/battery_plus/README.md

 });

 // Check if device in battery save mode
-// Currently available on Android, iOS and Windows platforms only print(await battery.isInBatterySaveMode);
+// Currently available on Android, iOS, MacOS and Windows platforms only print(await battery.isInBatterySaveMode);
 ```